NikelausM/stack-overflow-answer-classifier/README.md

 ## Features
 - Pre-processes metadata of answer to questions on Stack Overflow.
-- Classifies answers as succesfully answering a question based on if it is likely to have a community given score of at least 1.
+- Classifies answers as successfully answering a question based on if it is likely to have a community given score of at least 1.
 - NumPy style documentation for maintainability and clarity of application.

 ## Launch